Yes, the DDR Museum is open daily from 9 am to 9 pm.

 For private purposes only, please.
 Any other use of photos must be approved in advance by the press office at email@example.com.

-According to the visitor survey, our guests need about two hours for the exhibition.
+According to the visitor survey, our guests need about 1,5 hours for the exhibition.
 But there are also people who spend four hours in the exhibition.
 So how long you need depends entirely on you.

 The museum is barrier-free from the museum entrance, including a barrier-free WC.
 However, the Spreepromenade from the Land Berlin is not barrier-free, but can only be reached via stairs or a very steep ramp.
 Please also note the information here on our website.